Nk125/Simple-Terminal-Bootloader/README.md

 ```
 qemu-system-x86_64 -hda ./bootloader.bin
 ```

-This commands are just for linux!
+[QEmu and NASM are avalaible in windows!!!!]